 Volcker worked in both private and public capacities after leaving the Fed.
 He was chairman of J. Rothschild, Wolfensohn & Company, an investment banking firm.
 He led investigations into the Enron scandals.
 He also examined corruption in the United Nations’ oil-for-food program in Iraq.

-Volcker is currently the chairman of the Group of 30.
+Volcker was the chairman of the Group of 30.
 That's a Washington, D.C.-based economic advisory group.
 He headed a panel that probed Swiss banks’ handling of Holocaust victim’s accounts.
-He has also been active in the Arthritis Foundation.
+He was also active in the Arthritis Foundation.

 According to Forbes magazine, "Volcker is a giant (both literally—he’s 6’7”—and figuratively) in the sport of fly fishing."
-He's fished bonefish and tarpon in Florida and his favorite, Atlantic salmon, in Quebec.
-He is a director of the Atlantic Salmon Federation.
-He's also active in the North Atlantic Salmon Fund.
+He fished bonefish and tarpon in Florida and his favorite, Atlantic salmon, in Quebec.
+He was a director of the Atlantic Salmon Federation.
+He was also active in the North Atlantic Salmon Fund.
 Both advocate conservation.